 Keep in mind that you are responsible for your own luggage and transporting it at all times.
-We recommend one carry-one and one checked bag.
+Traveling light is HIGHLY recommended: one carry-on suitcase and one daypack (backpack).

-Additionally, you should check with the airline for their policies regarding weight/size limits and baggage costs.
-If your checked bag exceeds the weight limit, you will be charged for that at check-in.
-This information can be found on their website.
+Additionally, you should check with the airline for their policies regarding weight / size limits and baggage costs.
+If you have a checked bag that exceeds the weight limit, you will likely be charged \$50-\$100 at check-in.
+This information can be found on any airline's website.
 Keep in mind that policies vary not only between carriers, but also for domestic versus international flights.
-For example, an international flight from Minneapolis/St. Paul to Buenos Aires (with one connection) might include 1-2 free checked bags, but the internal flight from Buenos Aires to Mendoza might not.
+For example, an international flight from Minneapolis / St. Paul (MSP) to Buenos Aires (with one connection) might include 1-2 free checked bags, but the internal flight from Buenos Aires to Mendoza might not.